 I’d say that our “exotic” sports for an American eye are probably rugby and handball.
 But I must admit that I was surprised to see that USA had a rugby team at the last World Cup!
 It might not be such a restricted sport after all.
 Now I’m still pretty sure that handball is really unknown on the other side of the ocean.

-I’d also add that a team is linked to a town.
-Unlike in the US you can’t move a franchise from one place to another just because you want it (if the owner sells it or just think it might be more profitable if the franchise play in another town).
+I’d also add that sports teams in France are linked to a town.
+Unlike in the U.S., you can’t move a franchise from one place to another just because you want it (if the owner sells it or just think it might be more profitable if the franchise plays in another town).
 So the New Jersey Nets becoming the Brooklyn Nets wouldn’t happen in France.
 Sports teams in France stay with their town.

-Now yes maybe I should have gone to see the Knicks since I know that the Brooklyn Nets are a new team).
-I think in the US it’s more about the experience, the show (you go to a game, have a good time, eat and drink there).
-Venues that I’ve seen are modern, well equipped, seemed safe.
+Now yes, maybe I should have gone to see the Knicks since I know that the Brooklyn Nets are a new team.
+I think in the U.S., it’s more about the experience, the show (you go to a game, have a good time, eat and drink there).
+Venues that I’ve seen are modern, well equipped, and seemed safe.
 It’s not always the case when you see sports teams in France play.